Welcome to my recently established workshop in Ojai, California.

 I began my training in 1976 at the Newark School of Violin Making in England.
 It was a wonderful experience where the seed of inquiry was planted.
 Being in the same class as some of today's leading authorities on string instruments (Roger Hargrave, John Dilworth, Julie Reed Yeboah, Joseph Thrift, Malcolm Siddall and Anne Houssay) the atmosphere was one of intense passion for the wonders of violin making.

 My interest and passion for string instruments was initiated by my godfather Joe Sack.
-As described in an audiobook I wrote, The Morning Light - never passes us by available from the website or alternatively click here to listen for free.
+As described in an audiobook I wrote, The Morning Light - never passes us by available from the website or alternatively click here to listen.

 Joe was a fine cellist and music critic of the well known Rand Daily Mail.